When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Admissibility

 Before we proceed, let us make two remarks: The first one is that a priory it is only necessary to require the ``divergences'' $\Delta_{S,f}$ to be operators on $\hilb$, i.e. they do not have to be square integrable.
 As soon as one requires $\cyl^\infty$ to be part of the domain, they are automatically $L^2$.
 The second remark we want to make is that it was realized already in \cite{Ashtekar:1995wa}, that when considering more general measures then $\mal$, a divergence term will have to be added to the $X_{S,f}$ to make them symmetric.
 The requirement of \textit{compatibility} between measure and vector-field used there, seems too restrictive, however, since it implies that the divergence is a cylindrical function.

-Let us call a surface $S$ \textit{admissible} with respect to a positive measure $\mu$, if the $\Delta_{S,f}$ are in $L^2(\gcon, d\mu)$ for all smooth co-vector fields $f$.
+Let us call a surface $S$ \textit{admissible} with respect to a positive measure $\mu$, if the action of the derivations $X_{S,f}$ can be extended to equivalence classes under the measure $\mu$, and if furthermore the $\Delta_{S,f}$ are in $L^2(\gcon, d\mu)$ for all smooth co-vector fields $f$.
 Then the following is a simple corollary of Proposition \ref{pr4}: \begin{prop} A surface $S$ is admissible with respect to a positive measure $\mu$, coming from a family $\{f_\gamma\}$ via \eqref{eq2.2} iff for all co-vector fields $f$ there is a constant $C_f$ such that

 where the $f_\gamma$ are the functions characterizing $\mu$ according to \eqref{eq2.2}. \end{prop} \begin{proof} Assume $S$ to be admissible with respect to $\mu$, and let $F$ be cylindrical on $\gamma$.
 Then there are constants $C_{S,f}$ such that